arbor-sim/arbor/doc/contrib/index.rst

 If you want to help solve an issue, that’s great!
-Issue labels can help you find an something that fits your expertise or interest, and if you’re just getting start, you can look for the “`good 1st issue <https://github.com/arbor-sim/arbor/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+1st+issue%22>`__” label.
+Issue labels can help you find an something that fits your expertise or interest, and if you’re just getting started, you can look for the “`good 1st issue <https://github.com/arbor-sim/arbor/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+1st+issue%22>`__” label.
 Don’t hesitate to post a comment to the Issue if you want to ask clarifying questions.
 If you have implemented a fix, you can make a pull